 Rabbi Richard F. Address is founder and director of Jewish Sacred Aging, an organization aimed at helping the Jewish community navigate end-of-life issues.
 He previously served as director of the department of Jewish family concerns for the Union for Reform Judaism.

 Diverse religious traditions share a common imperative to care for the marginalized, yet when it comes to people with disabilities, congregations have often struggled to adapt and be welcoming.

 Kenneth Ferraro is a professor of sociology and psychological sciences at Purdue University in West Lafayette, Ind.
 In 1998, he published the findings of a study that showed that religious participation is associated with higher body weight.
 His study of 3,600 people found that Southern Baptists are heaviest, with Jews, Muslims and Buddhists less likely to […]

 Jewish Sacred Aging is an online forum offering resources to those dealing with aging-related issues.
-Rabbi Richard Address is founder and editor.
+Rabbi Richard Address is founder and director.

 Steve McLeod, who is associate dean at Harding University Graduate School of Religion in Memphis, Tenn., wrote his dissertation on “Assimilating singles into a family-focused church.”
 He says issues worth examining are whether older singles want to participate in singles groups, and whether single adults in general prefer to stick with their lifelong religious affiliation […]

 Paul Wink is a professor of psychology at Wellesley College in Wellesley , Mass.
 He researches adult development and aging and has studied the effects of religion and spirituality on life development and choices, including religious commitment and altruistic behavior.